Your most frequent end of financial year questions, and answers

 Posted on: 17 Jul 2024 at 04:01 pm

-The approaching final year of financial reporting (EOFY) implies that numerous small business owners will be enlisting the assistance of a professional accountant to ensure they have their finances in good order.
-To help you make most of the time you spend working with them, we’ve spoken to two renowned small business accountants who discussed their most frequent queries regarding EOFY with their clients in order to help you get an early start.
+The imminent end of financial year (EOFY) means the majority of small-business owners will be enlisting the aid of an experienced accountant to ensure all their financial affairs are in order.
+To help you make the most of the time you spend with them, we’ve spoken to two leading small business accountants, who have shared their most common questions about EOFY from their clients to give you a head-start.

 There’s more than one way.
-One method is to claim it on an allowance for mileage – this reimburses the cost for your business and doesn’t have any income implications for your personal income.
+One option is to claim it on a kilometre allowance – that reimburses the cost to your business and doesn’t have any income implications for individuals.

-There are certain requirements for an account book.
-However, if you have an account of your appointments and activities through your email, it could be sufficient to justify your claim.
+There are certain requirements for a logbook.
+But, if you’ve got an account of your appointments as well as your movements via email, that could be enough to back up your claim.

-Q. I’ve earned an amount of money.
-Is it worth buying a vehicle at the end of the year in order to avoid tax?
+Q. I’ve been earning quite a bit of money.
+Would it be worth purchasing a car at the end of the year to save tax?

-If you decide to purchase a car it should be about cash flow and not tax.
-You’ll not gain any advantage from purchasing a vehicle towards the close of your trading year.
-You’re better off considering your cash flow at starting of your year in order to maximise the allowance for depreciation as well as any interest.
+When you buy a vehicle you should make the purchase about cash flow and not tax.
+You’ll not gain any advantage by purchasing a vehicle right at the end of the year you’ve been trading.
+You’re better off considering your cash flow at starting of your year to maximize the amount of depreciation allowance and interest.

-It is necessary to agree to some type of arrangement for payment.
-There are a few methods to achieve this.
-Contact the tax department and create a payment plan but interest is charged and penalties are imposed when you don’t make your payment.
+You’re going to have to agree to some type of arrangement to pay.
+There are several options to accomplish this.
+You can call the tax department and set up a payment plan however, interest will be charged and penalties are imposed in the event of a late payment.

-You may approach companies offering tax pooling.
-They’re able to pay for tax obligations via a pooling agreement and the interest rate can be significantly lower than those offered by the tax office.
-Additionally, it’s more flexible.
+Another option is that you might approach businesses offering tax pooling.
+They’re able to fund tax obligations through a pooling arrangement and the interest rate is often lower than that of those offered by the tax office.
+It’s also a lot more flexible.

-We typically recommend that clients save around 20-25% of their revenue to pay for tax on income or GST Accident Compensation Corporation (ACC) levies and any little surprises during the year.
+We typically recommend that clients save roughly 20-25% of their annual turnover to pay for tax on income and GST, Accident Compensation Corporation (ACC) charges and other small surprises during the year.

-Again, the answer varies for each business owner based on industry, target market and turnover.
+The answer is different for every business owner based on the type of business, the target market and turnover.

-The simple solution is yes.
-There’s an exemption that lets those with low valuations of stock to simply estimate the amount of stock they have in their inventory.
-But if you’re in the business of selling things, it’s important to know exactly how many items are available to sell.
+The short answer is yes.
+There’s an exemption that lets those with low valuations of stock to simply guess the quantity they have on hand.
+However, if you’re operating a business that sells items, it’s smart to know precisely how many items are available to sell.

 Q. Can I do my EOFY taxes myself?

-Do you want to be sure you are doing it right this tax time?
+Are you looking to make sure that everything is in order this tax time?
 Talk to your accountant about ticking all the right boxes.

 Auckland Business Loans Services